genropy/genropy_saved/docs/genro/components/components/th/th_gui.rst

     .. image:: ../../../_images/components/th/form_box.png

-    The image is an example of a simple :ref:`form` with a :ref:`tabcontainer` including in the first tab a :ref:`formbuilder`.
+    The image is an example of a simple :ref:`form` with a :ref:`tabcontainer` including in the first tab a :ref:`formbuilder`

 .. _th_gui_form_bottom_bar: